architolk/retroclock/coding/design.md

 The rightDigitSegmentFlash will flash long-on/short-off for segments that are "on" in the rightDigitSegments variable, and will flash short-on/long-off for segments that are "off" in the rightDigitSegments variable.

 ## 1.5 checkAlarmAndClock
 Method checks if an alarm needs to sound.
 It also checks if the clock chime needs to sound.
 Six alarms are possible.
 The check is a simple comparison between the `currentTime()` function and the global variable containing the moment the alarm should sound.
-The alarmTime should exactly the currentTime().
+The alarmTime should exactly be the currentTime().
 If the alarm is sounding, the alarm should not be triggered again.
 This means that the alarmActivated value is immediately to false (because the check is done more than ones a second, which means that the value will be exactly the same more than ones).
 After one second the alarmActivated is reset to true for alarms 4, 5, 6, 7 and 8.
 The first three alarms are only activated by a button press.
 The alarmTime for alarms 7 and 8 are increased by a full hour.

-- alarmTime[8] (longint): the time the alarm should sound
+- alarmTime[8] (longint): the time the alarm should soundChime
 - alarmActivated[8] (boolean): false when the alarm should not go off, true when the alarm is activated.
 - alarmPaused: true if the alarm is paused (in such a case, the checkAlarmAndClock will immediately return and won't do any other function)
+- nightStart, nightEnd: when the currentTime() is in this period, alarms 7 and 8 will not sound.
+- alarmDayOfWeek[8] is compared with clockDayOfWeek for alarms 4, 5, 6, 7 and 8.
+These alarms will only sound when appropriate.

-The checkAlarmAndClock will set the melodyCount to the configured melodyCount for the particular alarm and the melodyNumber will be the alarm number.
-The variable melodyStep will be set to 0:
+The checkAlarmAndClock will set the melodyCount to the configured melodyCount for the particular alarm The variable melodyStep will be set to 0:

+- chimeMelody[0..2]: from alarmChimeMelody[alarm,0..2], the melody per chime
+- melodyCount: from alarmMelodyRepeat[alarm], he number of times the melody needs to play, or 20 for continiously
-- melodyNumber = number of the alarm that should sound;
+- melodyTempo: from alarmTempo[alarm], the speed of the melody
-- melodyCount = alarmRepeatMode[melodyNumber];
-- melodyStep = 0.
+- melodyStep: set to 0, the particular step of the melody

 when the alarm is the hour chime alarm and melodyCount = 20 (continuously), the melodyCount is set to the hours variable, modulo 12.

 ## 1.6 soundChime
 Method sounds the chime, when appropriate.
 The soundChime method uses the following globally defined variables (set by the checkAlarmAndClock method):

-- melodyNumber: the specific melody that needs to sound
+- chimeMelody[0..2]: the  melody that needs to sound per chime
-- chimeTempo: the tempo of the melody
+- melodyTempo: the tempo of the melody
 - melodyStep: the particular step of the melody (updated by this method itself)
 - melodyCount: the number the melody needs to sound